-- 1) Design table only valid for use with LUGANO balustrade system. - 2) Refer to elevation drawings for Height 'H'. - 3) The specifier must ensure the balustrade height above floor level requirements as per the NZ Building Code are complied with. - 4) Design loads are in accordance with AS/NZS 1170.1:2002 table 3.3 as modified by NZBC B1/VM1 and DBH Guidance on Barrier Design (March 2012). - 5) M\ & T\ denote bending moment (kNm/m width) and tension loads (kN/connection) respectively to be supported by the deck/pool structure. - 6) T\ is based on wet SG8 timber substructures (except for occupancy A). - 7) Capacity of all substructure is to be verified by building engineer or checked for accordance with NZS3604 (where applicable) prior to fixing. - 8) All glass is to be toughened safety, in either TOUGHENED Monolithic or LAMINATED SENTRY variants subject to requirements of the tables above.
+- 1) Design table only valid for use with SP10 STRUT POST balustrade system.
+Glass balustrade must be installed by a certified glass balustrade builder/ practitioner - 2) Refer to elevation drawings for Height 'H'. - 3) The specifier must ensure the balustrade height above floor level requirements as per the NZ Building Code are complied with. - 4) Design loads are in accordance with AS/NZS 1170.1:2002 table 3.3 as modified by NZBC B1/VM1 and DBH Guidance on Barrier Design (March 2012). - 5) M & T denote bending moment (kNm/m width) and tension loads (kN/connection) respectively to be supported by the deck/pool structure. - 6) T is based on wet SG8 timber substructures (except for occupancy A). - 7) Capacity of all substructure is to be verified by building engineer or checked for accordance with NZS3604 (where applicable) prior to fixing. - 8) All glass is to be toughened safety, in either TOUGHENED Monolithic or LAMINATED SENTRY variants subject to requirements of the tables above.
 Minimum glass residual strength 100MPa, all edges polished. - 9) Glass & interlayer thicknesses shown are nominal thickness.
 Table is based on glass minimum tolerance as per NZS 4223.1:2008. - 10) Refer to the relevant fixing details on drawings - 11) The tables for this balustrade system are based on an SLS deflection limit of 50mm.
-While greater than the suggested limit of height/60 as specified in NZS1170.0 for post and rail handrail systems, this is deemed acceptable based on the nature of the cantilevered glass system. - 12) For designs outside the scope of these tables and ULS wind pressures exceeding those shown, specific design is required. - 13) Maximum 10mm tolerance allowed to H heights noted in table. - 14) \Very High wind zone requires a structural nib wall, fit to fence inside face. - 15) LUGANO front cover does not posess toe hold.
+While greater than the suggested limit of height/60 as specified in NZS1170.0 for post and rail handrail systems, this is deemed acceptable based on the nature of the cantilevered glass system. - 12) For designs outside the scope of these tables and ULS wind pressures exceeding those shown, specific design is required. - 13) Maximum 10mm tolerance allowed to H heights noted in table. - 14) Very High wind zone requires a structural nib wall, fit to fence inside face. - 15) SP10 STRUT POST cover does not posess toe hold.
+Only certified glass with stamp to be used with both balustrade and pool fence system